qawolf/qawolf/docs/docs/smoke_tests_with_alerts.md

 ## 1. Set up project

 Let’s set up our project for our first smoke test!
-First, make sure that you have [Node.js installed](https://nodejs.org/en/download/).
 To get started, either create a new [Node.js](ttps://nodejs.org) project, or change directories into an existing one.

 To create a new project, run the following in the command line: